-Marty Gottesfeld: Imprisoned Hacktivist In Justina Pelletier Medical Kidnapping Case Ends 100 Day Hunger Strike
+Marty Gottesfeld: Imprisoned Hacktivist In Justina Pelletier Medical Kidnapping Case Ends 100-Day Hunger Strike

 — Justice???? (@nurse_justice) January 7, 2017

-He told Huffington Post that the reason he orchestrated the cyber attack “is simpler than you might think” and that it was in “defense of an innocent, learning disabled, 15-year-old girl.”
+He told the Huffington Post that the reason he orchestrated the cyber attack “is simpler than you might think” and that it was in “defense of an innocent, learning disabled, 15-year-old girl.”

 Gottesfeld faces a conspiracy charge and charges of intent to damage a protected computer, according to Mint Press News.
 He is facing up to 25 years in prison if convicted and could pay hundreds of thousands of dollars in restitution.